faithvoid/plugin.programs.xsky/README.md

 - Viewing profile

 ## Not Working:
-- Thumbnails
+- Images / Videos / Thumbnails
 - Search
 - Posting
 - Feeds / Lists

 ## TODO:
 - Add timestamps to posts
-- Add dialog windows to view full posts
+- Add dialog windows to view full posts, as currently they're just list items.
 - Add some way to differentiate between a post and a reply
 - Add reply chains(?)
 - Add "Following / Followers" options to view posts from specific users in those categories